 Exclusions: The fund cannot invest in and/or remain invested in issuers featuring on exclusion lists for exclusions that apply to the fund.
 Fiduciary duties owed by the fund to its investors may in extraordinary circumstances, including in a low market liquidity environment, prevent the fund from divesting an excluded issuer.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Principal adverse impacts on sustainability factors: Principal adverse impacts on sustainability factors are considered and addressed as an integral part of managing the binding elements of the fund's environmental and social characteristics (see "Does this financial product consider principal adverse impacts on sustainability factors?").

 Active ownership: In terms of active ownership, the Active Ownership Policy of Danske Invest Fund Management Ltd, including Engagement Guidelines, determine when engagement should be initiated with issuers on significant sustainability topics.
-Shareholder proposals on environmental and/or social matters are handled in accordance with the Active Ownership Policy, including Voting Guidelines, of Danske Invest Fund Management Ltd.
+Shareholder proposals on environmental and/or social matters are handled in accordance with the Active Ownership Policy, including Voting Guidelines, of Danske Invest Fund Management Ltd